 - Heat the cooking oil in a heavy-based casserole over a medium-high heat.
 When a few drops of water sizzle and evaporate upon contact with the pan, add the beef.
 Sear the beef until browned all over with a caramelised crust – about 6 minutes.
-Transfer the browned meat back to the bowl.
+Transfer the browned meat back to the large bowl.

 - Fry the onion & aromatics.
 Add the onion and cook until the onion is lightly brown, stirring occasionally – about 8 minutes.
 Reduce the heat to medium.
 Add the garlic and chilli, and fry for another 2 minutes.

 - Fry the spices.
 The spices need to be fried in hot oil to develop their flavour, so add more cooking oil if there is not enough in the casserole.
 Add the dried spices (cumin, paprika, oregano, bay leaves and black cardamom pods), and fry for 1 minute.

 - Deglaze the pan.
 Add the red wine vinegar and scrape off any browned bits from the bottom of the pan with a spatula.
 Cook until all the vinegar evaporates – about 3 minutes.